Economic policy of the George W. Bush administration: Trade policy

 The Bush administration generally pursued free trade policies.
 China entered the World Trade Organization (WTO) in late 2001.
 Bush used the authority he gained from the Trade Act of 2002 to push through bilateral trade agreements with several countries.
 Bush also sought to expand multilateral trade agreements through the WTO, but negotiations were stalled in the Doha Development Round for most of Bush's presidency.

 The sizable decline in U.S. manufacturing jobs since 2000 has been blamed on various causes, such as trade with a rising Asia, offshoring of jobs with few restrictions to lower wage countries, innovation in global supply chains (e.g., containerization), and other technology improvements.
 The millions of construction jobs created during the housing bubble that peaked in 2006 helped mask some of this adverse employment impact initially.
-Further, households dramatically increased their debt burden from 2001-2007, extracting home equity for use in consumption.
+Further, households dramatically increased their debt burden from 2001 to 2007, extracting home equity for use in consumption.
 However, the housing bubble collapse in 2006-2008 contributed to the subprime mortgage crisis and resulting Great Recession, which resulted in households switching from adding debt to paying it down, a headwind to the economy for several years thereafter.

 Developing countries blamed the US and the EU for stagnated negotiations since both maintain protectionist policies in agriculture.
 While generally favoring free trade, Bush has also occasionally supported protectionist measures, notably the 2002 United States steel tariff early in his term.
 Bush also implemented a 300% tax on Roquefort cheese from France in retaliation for a European Union ban on hormone-treated beef common in the American beef industry.

 George W. Bush successfully gained ratification of the Dominican Republic–Central America Free Trade Agreement (DR-CAFTA).
 Supporters of DR-CAFTA claim it has been a success, but detractors still oppose the agreement for a variety of reasons including its impact on the environment.

 In 2005, Ben Bernanke addressed the implications of the USA's high and rising current account (trade) deficit, resulting from USA imports exceeding its exports.
 Between 1996 and 2006, the USA current account deficit increased to a record of nearly 6% of GDP.
-Financing the trade deficit required the USA to borrow large sums from abroad, much of it from countries running trade surpluses, mainly the emerging economies in Asia and oil-exporting nations.
+Financing the trade deficit required the US to borrow large sums from abroad, much of it from countries running trade surpluses, mainly the emerging economies in Asia and oil-exporting nations.
 A significant portion of this borrowing was directed by large financial institutions into mortgage-backed securities and their derivatives, a factor that contributed to the housing bubble and the crises that followed.
 The trade deficit peaked in 2006 along with housing prices.